tomasgoldmann/MECHANICS-for-FBMI/README.md

 # MECHANICS-for-FBMI
-Materials for lectures and exercises in mechanics at FBMI CTU in Prague
+Materials for lectures and exercises in Mechanics at FBMI CTU in Prague